-“Plus being able to market and sell something that we love, and are really passionate about, is just brilliant,” adds Dylan.
+“Plus being able to market and sell something that we love, and are really passionate about, is just brilliant,” added Dylan.

-“We probably felt that five years ago, the overseas market wasn’t quite ready for our business, which is why we focused so heavily on getting our domestic operations right,” says Dylan.
+“We felt the overseas market wasn’t quite ready for our business, which is why we focused so heavily on getting our domestic operations right,” said Dylan.

 “We’ve found the key is establishing partnerships with the right people and finding those people around the world that are really passionate about what we do.”

 And like many small and medium exporters, especially those in the wine industry, managing their cashflow is a constant challenge.